srmeneses/Python-Servers/README.md

 # Python Servers
-Simple HTTP FTP and SMTP Server in Python
+Simple HTTP, FTP and SMTP server in Python